 Six names.
 Six stories.
 One choice.
 Words can be a helpful tool or a destructive weapon.
 They can produce strong emotions and intense reactions.
 Immigrants to the U.S. have had many barriers to becoming a part of American society.
 And one of their most difficult issues is dealing with the opinions of others.
 Based on six true stories in which the identity of Mexican-American girls are formed by the names they are called.
 This novel shows us that how we act, and react, to the words of others is important.
 Teachers, family, friends, and enemies can use words to build us up or tear us down.
 But do we have to let their labels define us?
-This novel features ALL COLOR ILLUSTRATIONS and is perfect for level 2 and 3 classes!
+Level 2-3

 Share this Product

 It is not easy to talk about complex topics in simple language, but this book will open the door to meaningful conversations about who we are, how we see others, and how our perspective of someone changes the more we learn about an individual's personal history.
 Students of Spanish will enjoy how each chapter builds to create a more complete story, little by little challenging the reader to see that even with emerging language skills it is possible to analyze and discuss significant themes like immigration, family, and hope for a better future.

 Let's start there: the cover.
 The cover alone will get your students thinking and making educated guesses.
 Who doesn't love the open-ended questions posed to students?
 Teachers can learn so much.
 And this cover allows for that!
 What you can do for pre-reading!